 The second iSpring unit to make our list, this whole house filter boasts one additional stage over its sibling reviewed above.
 The iSpring 3-Stage Whole House Water Filtration System comes equipped with gradient, three-stage filtration.
 This system will remove sediment, chlorine, rust, pesticides, herbicides, industrial solvents, VOCs, and a variety of other contaminants.
-This unit is installed right where the main water supply enters your home, so it treats all the water you use throughout your entire house.

-This filtration system has been designed with a 1-inch NPT inlet and outlet to have the least amount of impact on your home’s water pressure.
+iSpring designed this unit with a 1-inch NPT inlet and outlet to have the least amount of impact on your home’s water pressure.
 It can provide up to 15 gallons of filtered water per minute.
 Additionally, this system uses large 20-inch x 4.5-inch filters for a longer filter life and the best water pressure possible.
-This filtration system does not remove total dissolved solids, so it allows healthy minerals to stay in the water.
+What’s more, this system does not remove total dissolved solids, meaning it allows healthy minerals to stay in the water.

-The first stage filtration in this unit is a high capacity polypropylene sediment filter that removes particles down to 5 microns.
-The second and third stage filters are CTO Carbon Block filters for removing chemical contaminants.
+The first stage filtration in this unit is a high capacity polypropylene sediment filter that removes particles down to 5 microns while the second and third stage filters are CTO Carbon Block filters for removing chemical contaminants.
 Both filters have a capacity of 100,000 gallons for a full year of clean water.

-Most reviewers had no issues installing this system, but some reported that they needed to use Teflon tape to prevent leaks.
-You will still need to have a water softener if you have very hard water.
+Most reviewers had no issues installing this whole house water filter, but some reported that they needed to use Teflon tape to prevent leaks.
+As a side note, you will still need to pair this unit with a water softener if you have very hard water.
 As we stated in the prior iSpring review, this filter comes with a one-year warranty and unlimited lifetime technical support.

 The 3M Aqua-Pure Whole House Water Filtration System has a high flow rate capable of providing 20 gallons of filtered water per minute.
 Unlike the other units reviewed in this article, the Aqua-Pure utilizes a single carbon filter that reduces chlorine taste and odor.
-One of the main pros about this unit is how easily the filter cartridges are easy to change; just twist the old one off and twist the new one on.
-No special tools or contact with the filter media are required.
+One of the main pros about this unit is how easily the filter cartridges are to change; just twist the old one off and twist the new one on.
+No special tools or contact with the filter media are required during filter changes.

-This system reduces contaminants from the point of entry and protects the plumbing fixtures and water using appliances throughout your entire home.
+This system reduces contaminants from the point of entry and protects the plumbing fixtures and water-using appliances throughout your entire home.
 One feature that’s unique to this unit is that it’s also perfect for light commercial or industrial use.
 The 3M Aqua-Pure will reduce sediment, dirt, rust, and chlorine odors and taste in city or well water.
-That means cleaner, clearer, better tasting drinking water for your entire family.

-We love the Sanitary Quick-Change design of this system that allows for fast and easy cartridge change-outs without the need for a filter wrench, and they’re virtually spill free.
-The unit has a 100,000-gallon capacity and also features a stainless-steel head that allows for sweat in place installation and improves corrosion resistance.
+As was stated above, we love the sanitary quick-change design of this whole house water filter that allows for fast, easy and virtually spill-free cartridge change-outs without the need for a filter wrench.
+The unit has a 100,000-gallon capacity and also features a stainless-steel head that provides ample corrosion resistance.

-Although this unit is more affordable than many whole house filters, the manufacturer recommends that you also purchase a separate pre-filter system to use in conjunction with this unit to trap large particulates.
-The unit can be used without one, but a pre-filter will extend the life of your filter cartridge and prevent clogging.
+Although this unit is more affordable than some of the other whole house filters in this article, the manufacturer recommends that you also purchase a separate pre-filter system to use in conjunction with this unit to trap large particulates; while the unit can be used without one, a pre-filter will extend the life of your filter cartridge and prevent clogging.

 How Whole House Water Filters Work

 Whole house water filters (or point of entry filters) are installed at the point where the main water supply enters your home.
-That means that they filter the water for your entire home, instead of just at the kitchen sink like an under-sink water filter does.
-Once installed, the whole house water filtration system becomes the point of entry for your home’s water.
-These units provide clean, filtered water to your entire home for drinking, bathing, cooking, and washing your clothes and dishes, and any other tasks that use water.
+This means they filter the water for your entire home, instead of just at the place of installation, like an under-sink water filter does at a kitchen sink.
+Once installed, a whole house water filtration system becomes the point of entry for your home’s water.
+These units provide clean, filtered water to the entire home for drinking, bathing, cooking, washing your clothes and dishes, and any other tasks that use water.

-Depending on which system you choose, your water could go through four stages or more of filtration before it enters your home.
+Depending on the type of whole house filter, water goes through various stages of filtration before it enters the home.